miku/issnlister/README.md

 ## Bulk ISSN check

 There is a bulk ISSN check tool included in this repo, `issncheck`.
-It not checks whether a ISSN is "valid", but whether it "actually exists" (with some latency, given its embedded data).
+It does not check whether a ISSN is "valid" (that's an [algorithm](https://en.wikipedia.org/wiki/ISSN#Code_format)), but whether it "actually exists" (which is a dataset; with some latency, since the binary [embeds](https://pkg.go.dev/embed) the data).

 You need to feed it one ISSN per line to stdin - it will output a TSV with "0", "1" or "X" (unparsable) and the value.